joshuaati/joshuaati/README.md

 ### Hi there 👋
-I'm Joshua, I am a Data Analyst in Nigeria
+I'm Joshua, I am a Data Analyst in Nigeria currently pursuing knowledge in Data Engineering.
+I have a passion for Python and providing Data driven insights to businesses.
 <!--
 **joshuaati/joshuaati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.